Understanding resource access in Azure

-|The Edit Directory command in the Windows Azure Management Portal is not available to users who are signed in using an Organizational Account because an Organizational Account can only sign in to the Directory to which they belong.|
+|The Edit Directory command in the Azure classic portal is not available to users who are signed in using a work or school account because those accounts can sign in only to the directory to which they belong.|

 Directories where their user account exists (sourced or added as a foreign principal).
-Note that the Directory used for login isn’t relevant to this computation, so your Directories will always be shown regardless of where you logged in.
+Note that the directory used for login isn’t relevant to this computation, so your directories will always be shown regardless of where you logged in.

-Resources that are part of Subscriptions that are associated with the Directory used for login AND which the user can access (where they are an SA or CA).
+Resources that are part of subscriptions that are associated with the directory used for login AND which the user can access (where they are an SA or CA).